 Strengthens and tones your muscles

 The benefits of assisted stretching are not only limited to reducing pain.
 As you stretch, your muscles are also strengthened and toned.
-This is because as you hold the stretched position for a longer period, your body gets accustomed to the new range of motion and eventually adapts accordingly, making it easier for you to perform specific movements.
+This is because as you hold the stretched position for a longer period, your body gets accustomed to the new range of motion and eventually adapts accordingly, making it easier to perform specific movements.

 Stretching techniques are commonly used to improve the performance of various athletic activities.
 For example, stretching can be used as part of an athlete’s warm-up routine before participating in a sporting event.
 Athletes often stretch during or after exercise to increase flexibility and reduce muscle soreness.